ProBoards/oocss-code-standards/README.md

 ### Using CSS Preprocessors

-Keep nesting to 3 levels deep.
+Keep nesting to 3 levels deep at the maximum.
+A good rule of thumb is the less nesting the better, as this will stop most specificity issues.

 ```scss
 /* Good */